Increase your Skill Set

 tools-2

 Working on the Appalachian Trail (A.T.) involves inherent risk, but those risks can be minimized through planning, communication, training, and equipment.
-Each volunteer is responsible for safety and the safety of our co-workers.
+Each volunteer is responsible for their safety and others they work alongside.

 Find opportunities to deepen your care of the A.T. through self-paced online trainings found on this page.
 The Appalachian Trail Conservancy (ATC) and A.T.
 Clubs offer additional certifications or trainings for Trail tasks.